ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/global-style-customisation/index.md

 ## Creating a Reusable Package of Design Customisations

 To create a reusable set of design customisations that can be shared between projects you can use a CSS class that is applied in addition to the theme you're modifying.
-This class ust begin with `ag-theme-`.
+The name of this class must begin with `ag-theme-`.

 The grid wrapper element should specify both the class name of the theme you're modifying, and the name of the custom theme.